Trip Highlights

 Fly into PDX, rent a car, and drive to Madras, Oregon.
 Overnight in Madras.
 Accommodations handled independently and not included.

 Alternatively, overnight in Bend, Oregon.
-Flights into Redmond, Oregon from San Francisco, CA and Seattle, WA are available.
+Flights into Redmond, Oregon are available from some airports.

 Meet your guide at the boat launch at Trout Creek Campgrounds at 8:00 am, 30 minutes from Madras, Oregon. two to four full fishing days, arriving at a fully catered streamside camp each evening.